Codeinwp/neve/readme.txt

 Neve is distributed under the terms of the GNU GPLv2 or later

 == Changelog ==
+= 2.3.18 - 2019-07-15  =

+* Multiple speed optimizations: minified scripts, improved enqueued scripts logic, proper size for the gravatar images
+* Removed author gravatar image by default and created a new option for it
+* Updates for current Starter Sites library
+* New Brizy Starter Sites library

 = 2.3.17 - 2019-07-08  =

 * Fixed theme check warning